• Navigator

 In addition, citation analysis is used to measure the outputs of research or the success rate of researchers and institutions.
 It helps to determine the relevance of a topic - simply put, the more authors cite a particular researcher, the more important that researcher is.
 Briefly about citation or bibliometrics.
 For more on measuring the quality and quantity in research and citation and publication analysis, see the section on Research Support.

-The obligation to cite is stated in the Copyright Act as well as in the Dean's Provision no. 18/2015.
+The obligation to cite is stated in the Copyright Act as well as in the Rector’s Directive No. 13/2020.
 The method of citation or citation style is recommended at the FSV according to the standard ČSN ISO 690.
 Information and documentation - Rules for bibliographic references and citations of information sources.
 However, this standard is only recommended and some institutes use other citation styles.
 If you are starting to write an academic text, it is advisable to check the current rules in force at your institute.
 If you are publishing in another institution or journal, it is likely that they will require citation according to a different citation style.
 Always ask what citation rules the institution follows.

 General principles of citation